gitfrosh/100-days-of-code/r1-log.md

 Hurray, I finished the first half of my #100DaysofCode challenge and I loved it so far!!
 Connecting to other coders on twitter makes it so very inspiring and motivating, I already learned & built so much I'm totally looking forward towards the 2nd half!
 #womenwhocode #coderslife

+### R1D51
+R1D51 #100DaysOfCode: Sometimes you just *know* that you already solved that particular tiny problem sometime in the past but you just can't remember how and it's driving you insane.

+Will continue working on my #hapi authorization issues tomorrow...
+#javascript #react #coding

+### R1D52
+R1D52 #100DaysOfCode: So I fixed some routing issues in my #NodeJS #Hapi backend and there's no way around #JSON Web Tokens tomorrow.
+Is there anybody actually enjoying authorization implementation?
+😆 #coderslife

+### R1D53
+R1D53 #100DaysOfCode: Set up my JSON Web Tokens authorization logic today, login and logout for my new web app.
+Went smoothly in the end thanks to this great #NodeJS #Hapi plugin: https://github.com/dwyl/hapi-auth-jwt2